 Decide who will speak for you if you cannot.
 If you have not already determined your advanced healthcare directives and designated someone to speak on your behalf (if you are unable to do so) regarding healthcare decisions, now is the time.

 Understand how hospice can help.
 At any stage of an advanced illness, it is appropriate to consider hospice care as one of your options for moving forward.
 Hospice care is most beneficial when it is elected as early as possible.
 The original premise for hospice was that patients would receive this level of care for approximately six months prior to death.
 Because no one can precisely predict an end of life timeline and patients often improve (and actually live longer) when receiving hospice care, there is no limit on the length of time patients can be on hospice.
-They must simply continue to meet the hospice guidelines for appropriateness.
+A patient must continue to meet the hospice guidelines for appropriateness.

 Unfortunately, the average length of time patients currently receive hospice care is currently less than 20 days!